creativecommonskorea/cckcon3/index-en.md

 ---

 Now is the age of sharing.

-The whole globe is connected.
-Even things are connected.
+The whole globe is connected, even things are connected now.

-The power of sharing and connectivity that techology carries is making better out of the world.
+The power of sharing and connectivity that techology carries
+is making the world a better place.

-Here, CCKOREA International Conference invites you to have fresh inspirations from people whose efforts are bringing positive changes through technology.
+Here, CCKOREA International Conference invites you to have
+fresh inspirations from people whose efforts are bringing positive changes to the world through technology.

-- Date & Time : September 16 (Tues.), 10:00 AM to 6:00 PM
+- Date & Time: September 16th (Tuesday), 2014 from 10:00 AM to 6:00 PM
 - Venue : Ferrum Hall @ Ferrum Tower 3F (Junggu Suhadong, Seoul)
 - Fee: 50,000 KRW (free for CC KOREA supporters)
 - Hosted by CC KOREA